-Missed Assignments
+Missed Tests and Assignments

-Students who miss an assignment for reasons entirely beyond their control (e.g. illness) may request special consideration.
+Students who miss an assignment due date for reasons entirely beyond their control (e.g. illness) may request special consideration within 2 business days of the missed midterm/test/assignment due date.

 In such cases, students must: